RahulPatel32/Assignment-2-301CR/README.md

 If that doesn't work open the Visual studio solution file named Project4.sln .
 When you run the project the game should start.

 Extract Rahul Leaderboard test.zip then open Rahul Leaderboard test.flv to watch a video of the leaderboard being tested

+To test the leaderboard URL parameters use the documention in the repository named Leader board documentation.pdf